Muscle Tension Dysphonia

 Skilled Voice Therapists

-We are one of the few centers in the Southeast providing expert voice therapy, the treatment of choice for muscle tension dysphonia.
+We are one of only a few dedicated voice care centers in the Southeast providing expert voice therapy, the treatment of choice for muscle tension dysphonia.
 Our team of speech pathologists has advanced training in voice problems and years of experience in providing relief for this condition.

 Specialty Care for Singers and Professional Voice Performers